stakewise/v3-operator/README.md

 python src/main.py rated-self-report --vaults <your-vault-addresses> --network <network-name> --pool-tag <pool-tag> --token <your-oauth-token> --data-dir <path-to-data-dir>
 ```

-### Generate validators file
+### Export validators file

 This command fetches available public keys from local keystores and exports them to a validators.txt file.

-To use the `generate-public-keys` command, you can provide the following parameters:
+To use the `export-public-keys` command, you can provide the following parameters:

 - `--data-dir`: Path where the vault data will be placed.
 Default is ~/.stakewise.
 - `--keystores-dir` - The directory with validator keys in the EIP-2335 standard.